-- Provide a copy of Annual Health and Medical Record (Parts A, B1, B2, and C) for all attendees. - Provide a Unit Medication Log and a Routine Drug Administration Record for each scout.
-All medication must be managed by an adult leader.
+- Provide a copy of Annual Health and Medical Record (Parts A, B1, B2, and C) for all attendees. - All medication must be managed by an adult leader.
 You will also be asked to verify medication will be stored behind two locks, as per BSA requirements. - Any youth/adults with EpiPens or inhalers will need to see the camp health officer at this time.